-This document sets out the minimum requirements for installation and recording of new low voltage and high voltage (generally up to and including 20 kV) underground electricity networks and associated distribution substations for industrial and commercial connections undertaken under the Ofgem Competition in Connections regime.
-It is one of the following suite of documents governing this work.
+This document sets out the minimum requirements for installation and recording of new low voltage underground electricity networks and associated distribution substations for housing developments undertaken under the Ofgem Competition in Connections regime.
+This document is one of the following suite of documents governing this work.

-- Adoption Agreement2. - Design and planning framework (EREC G81 Part 4). - Materials specifications framework (EREC G81 Part 5). - Installation and records framework (EREC G81 Part 6). - Underground unmetered connections framework.
+- Adoption Agreement2. - Design and planning framework (EREC G81 Part 1). - Materials specifications framework (EREC G81 Part 2). - Installation and records framework (EREC G81 Part 3). - Underground unmetered connections framework.